Date of Birth: August 8, 1950

 By the late 1970’s Dr. Shakur’s work in acupuncture and drug detoxification was both nationally and internationally known and he was invited to address members of the medical community around the world.
 Dr. Shakur lectured on his work at many medical conferences, and was invited to the People’s Republic of China.
 In addition in his work for the Charles Cobb Commission for Racial Justice for the National Council of Churches, he developed their anti-drug program.

 Dr. Shakur has five biological children and several grandchildren who he maintains loving relationships with despite his incarceration.
-He was an inspiration for many of the positive messages in his late step-son, Tupac’s, musical work.
+He was an inspiration for many of the positive messages in his late adoptive son, Tupac’s, musical work.

 Dr. Mutulu Shakur – It is time for his release